 - G.W.
 Skinner as an Ecological Thinker.
 A short reflective piece on how the late G.W.
 Skinner's thinking was ecological in form, if not in substance.
 Written for a symposium at the Association for Asian Studies Annual Meeting in Philadelphia, April 2010.

 - Recent Chinese History in Ecosystem Perspective.
 Using ecology instead of politics to challenge the conventional narrative of recent Chinese history.
 Written for the Conference on New Paradigms in Chinese Studies, UC San Diego, April 2007.
 The basis of a book, Ecohistory of People's China, that I am currently writing

 - What Can the World Learn from Taiwan?
 Keynote address delivered to the annual conference of the North American Taiwan Scholars Association, Santa Cruz, 2006.
-It will be published in Chinese translation in the Journal Si-xiang: Reflections in January, 2011.
+It was published in Chinese translation in the Journal Si-xiang: Reflections in January, 2011.
 I will leave the English version here.

 - Aesthetics and Politics in Taiwan's Aboriginal Contemporary Arts, written together with Lin Yu-shih, for the annual conference of the North American Taiwan Scholar Association, Santa Cruz, 2006.
 Includes pictures of some of the art discussed in the article.

 - Birthspacing and Early Stopping in Xiaoshan County, Zhejiang Province, China.
 Written with Han Hua and Darryl J. Holman, accepted pending revisions by Population and Development Review, but revisions never made.
 Someday?

 - Legitimacy in the Eyes of the Few: The Contemporary Chinese State and its Minority Citizens

 .
 A paper for a legitimation workship at Berkeley in May 2000.